palladius/pasta/docker-experiments/20201226-ruby18/README.md

-Copied from this awesome chap:
+First Dockerfile is copied from this awesome chap - see credits.

+# Dockers

+* `Dockerfile`: provides a Ubuntu 14.04 with debian-installed rubies.
+* `Dockerfile.ru18ra2318`: provides a Ubuntu 16.04 with rbenv-installed rubies.

 # Credits